MorelGames/pitit-bac/protocol.md

 }
 ```

-If the client is not master, or if the game's state is not `CONFIG`, the update will be ignored and a `config-updated` message will be replied with the previous configuration to reset it.
+If the client is not master and the _categories by everyone_ mode is disabled, or if the game's state is not `CONFIG`,
+the update will be ignored and a `config-updated` message will be replied with the previous configuration to reset it.

-Else, a `config-updated` message will be broadcasted to the players of the game (excluding the client that sent the message), and the new configuration saved server-side.
+Else, a `config-updated` message will be broadcasted to the players of the game (excluding the client that sent the message),
+and the new configuration saved server-side.

+If the _categories by everyone_ mode is enabled and the sender is not master, non-categories changes will be discarded.

 ## `lock-game`